antonioramiro/TelegramGPTParsingSQL/README.md

 This project integrates the Telegram messaging platform with OpenAI's GPT (Generative Pre-trained Transformer) model to parse user messages and save the responses to a SQL database.

-#### Safety Notice
+### Safety Notice

 **Important**: This project involves the storage of user-generated content in a SQL database.
-Implement IP whitelisting to restrict database access to trusted sources.
+Assure that IP whitelisting is implemented to restrict database access to trusted sources.
+Access to the telegram bot should be restricted to authorized users only.
+Future versions of this project will include additional security features (such as a password).

 ## Features